Optivem

 • Value: This is the riskiest, highest-value step.
 It establishes the repeatable pattern that every later feature simply copies — so once it works here, the rest is replication, not invention.

 • Process: I advise your DevOps engineer and/or developers as they implement the pipeline architecture, running a sample smoke test and end-to-end test.
-In parallel, I build the system-test architecture — DSL, drivers, and channels — and prove it running on your primary use case, spanning an external system.
+I build the system-test architecture — DSL, drivers, and channels — and prove it running on your primary use case, spanning an external system.

 Phase 3 · Team Implementation